jeanvillafuerte/T-Data/README.md

 ```

 ### Considerations
-Library purpose is make easy DB interactions with a simple configuration and match column-field and doesn't attempt to solve every problem.
+Library's purpose is to make easy DB interactions with a simple configuration and match columns with fields.
+Obviously it doesn't attempt to solve every problem.
 There are some considerations at development time:

 - Ensure that the specific database provider library is installed in your project, as it will be accessed via reflection by this library.